 The fascinating revelation will intrigue the general reader as well as the historian and archaeologist and the book is set to become the last word on the career of this most famous of ships.

-Children in the Second World War
+Northampton in the Great War

 By: David Buttery